mathiiiiiis/MusicPlayer/README.md

 # Music Player

-A small project designed to expand Java knowledge and experiment with GUI and audio features.
+This is a little project I'm working on to expand my Java knowledge.

 <br>
 <br>